linrunner/tlp-doc/faq/battery.rst

 If the output does not contain the required characteristics, check the following sections for solutions.

+However, if despite a correctly set up system the charging thresholds do not work as you expect them to, then you should first compare your idea of the charging process with the description in :doc:`/settings/battery` and subsequently check the sections further down for possible explanations.

 .. note::

     On some models the displayed threshold values do not correspond to the configured ones, although they work as they should – refer to :ref:`faq-elsy-threshold-values`.

-However, if despite a correctly set up system the charging thresholds do not work as you expect them to, then you should first compare your idea of the charging process with the description in :doc:`/settings/battery` and subsequently check the sections further down for possible explanations.

 .. _faq-which-kernel-module:

-Which kernel module do I need for my hardware?
+Which kernel module do I need for my ThinkPad?
 ----------------------------------------------
 .. note::